SebastianUA/terraform/heroku/examples/heroku_app/README.md

-# Work with AWS HEROKU_APP via terraform
+# Work with HEROKU_APP via terraform

 A terraform module for making HEROKU_APP.